Navient Agreement with State Attorneys General

-And it’s working: 53% of student loan balances Navient services for the government are enrolled in Income-Driven Repayment.
+And it’s working: Half of federal student loan balances serviced by Navient are enrolled in Income-Driven Repayment.

 Allegation: Navient didn’t do enough to help borrowers with federal loans to complete reenrollment so they could stay enrolled in Income-Driven Repayment plans.

 FACTS: Under U.S. Department of Education regulations, borrowers must reenroll annually in Income-Driven Repayment plans by submitting updated information about their income and family size.

 This is not a requirement set by Navient.

 Navient goes above and beyond U.S. Department of Education requirements to help borrowers complete government-mandated annual IDR reenrollment requirements.

 Further, Navient has promoted to Congress and others solutions that greatly simplify the Income-Driven Repayment plan renewal process and allow borrowers to apply for these plans for more than a year at a time.

 Allegation: Navient reported some federal loans incorrectly to the consumer credit bureaus.

 FACTS: Navient’s credit bureau reporting practices have been and continue to be consistent with Consumer Data Industry Association (CDIA) guidance.

 This group’s members include the national credit reporting agencies.
 Navient followed these guidelines.